 Cookware with a disc-bottom has a plate of conductive material bonded to the base of the cooking vessel.

-If you have stainless steel cookware and are not sure if it is induction suitable, place a magnet on its base, and if it sticks firmly, it will work on your induction cooktop.
+If you have stainless steel cookware and are unsure if it is induction suitable, place a magnet on its base, and if it sticks firmly, it will work on your induction cooktop.

 Here is another method to test your pan to see if it is compatible if you don’t have a magnet.